Skip to content

 """

-truth_column_name (str): Name of column containing ground truth values.
+:param truth_column_name: Name of the column containing the truth values.

 """

-"The 'models' should be a list of model names (strings) for Bayesian Combination."
+raise ValueError("The 'models' should be a list of model names (strings) for Bayesian Combination.")

-"The 'data_dict' should be a dictionary of pandas DataFrames, one per property."
+raise ValueError("The 'data_dict' should be a dictionary of pandas DataFrames, one per property.")

 self.data_dict = data_dict